Assistant Investigator

 Other positions

-Assistant Professor, Medical Genetics, Department of Medical and Translational Science, University of Naples “Federico II”, Italy
+Associate Professor, Medical Genetics, Department of Medical and Translational Science, University of Naples “Federico II”, Italy

 Her main research goal is to achieve a deep understanding of the biological mechanisms responsible for the liver pathology associated with Alpha-1-antitrypsin deficiency (AATD) and to translate her discoveries into novel therapeutic approaches for affected patients.
 Her research is supported by grants from the Associazione Italiana per la Ricerca sul Cancro (AIRC) and the Alpha-1 Foundation.